1994 Women's World Snooker Championship: Semi-finals

 Allison Fisher took a 3–1 lead against Davidson, then lost two of the next three to make it 4–3.
 Although Fisher won the next two frames and the match, she described it as "one of the toughest matches I've ever been involved in."
 Hillyard reached her sixth world championship final with a 6–3 win over Corr.

 Final

 In the first session, Fisher won the opening frame, but was then 2–1 and 3–2 behind.
 She drew level at 3–3 with a break of 102 in the sixth frame.

 In the second session, Fisher won all four frames, including the tenth on a to gain her seventh world snooker title in nine years. and the last time that she won the championship.
-The match featured breaks over 30 in nine of the ten frames was seen as closer than the end result suggested It was the seventh and last time that Fisher won the title.
+The match featured breaks over 30 in nine of the ten frames was seen as closer than the result suggested It was the seventh and last time that Fisher won the title.